Bankruptcy, Credit Card and Medical Debt

 We’ve helped many people – just like you – in Columbus and three other locations in Ohio and beyond, regain their financial freedom and alleviate the pressure they were under.
 Whether we’re helping you eliminate the debt through a Chapter 7 bankruptcy or re-organizing the debt through a Chapter 13 bankruptcy process, we’ll be there with you every step of the way.

 As a law firm with primary of focus on bankruptcy and tax laws, we are the best choice to listen to your story, give advice on your best viable options, and represent you to the fullest extent.
-Whether you would like to start with an in-person consultation, a telephone chat or over the web, all of us at Sheppard Law Offices Company, L.P.A. are on your side and look forward to hearing from you soon.
-Call us at (614) 523-3106.
+Whether you would like to start with an in-person consultation, or call our office at (877) 505-9455, we are here for you.